 Details

 If the indicator is favourable and PAF < 0, then PAF is replaced with 0.
 If the indicator is adverse and PAF > 0, then PAF is replaced with 0.
-The selection of the reference subgroup depends on the characteristics of the inequality dimension and the indicator type.
-It is the most-advantaged subgroup for ordered dimensions.
-For non-ordered dimensions, it is the subgroup with the highest estimate for favourable indicators and is the subgroup with the lowest estimate for adverse indicators.

 Interpretation: PAF assumes positive values for favourable indicators and negative values for non-favourable (adverse) indicators.
 The larger the absolute value of PAF, the higher the level of inequality.
-PAF is zero if no further improvement can be achieved (i.e., if all subgroups have reached the same level of the indicator as the reference subgroup or surpassed that level).
+PAF is 0 if no further improvement can be achieved (i.e., if all subgroups have reached the same level of the indicator as the reference subgroup or surpassed that level).

 Type of summary measure: Complex; relative; weighted